why i deleted the email app from my phone

-It’s been 10 months since I deleted anything email related from my phone.
+It’s been a year since I deleted anything email related from my phone.
 No gmail app, no sneaky login via the browser.
-Nothing email related on my phone, at all.
+No emails on my phone.

 And the decision that led to this blissful email free phone?
 Burnt salmon.